dhruvbird/algorithm-js/README.md

       O(log n)
     * forEach(proc): Iterate over every element in the tree in sorted order (in-order traversal).
 O(n)
+    * toGraphviz():  Return a string that can be fed to the Graphviz tool to display the AVL Tree as it currently looks.
+O(n)
     * min:           O(log n)
     * max:           O(log n)
     * length:        The total number of elements in the Tree.
 O(1)